 44 Years Ago: Kenny Rogers Releases ‘The Gambler’

-The title track of the album, which became his fourth No. 1 hit, made Rogers into a worldwide star.
-“I think I've had songs that were bigger in sales," he notes, "but none that were bigger in identity for me.
-I go to Korea and people say ‘Oooh, the gambler.’
+"I think I've had songs that were bigger in sales," he notes, "but none that were bigger in identity for me.
+I go to Korea, and people say, 'Oooh, "The Gambler."'
 And it’s really sweet.
 It’s really cute.
 I think those are career-making songs."

-‘The Gambler’ also started Rogers on a new career path.
-The singer took on his first acting role, performing as gambler Brady Hawkes in the 1980 film, ‘Kenny Rogers as the Gambler,’ based on the success of the record.
+The Gambler also started Rogers on a new career path: The singer took on his first acting role, performing as gambler Brady Hawkes in the 1980 film Kenny Rogers as the Gambler, based on the success of the record.
 The TV movie was so successful that Rogers filmed four sequels.

 Rogers released more than 20 additional studio albums since "The Gambler" and was inducted into the Country Music Hall of Fame in 2013.
 He died March 20, 2020, at the age of 81.

 The Gambler album is available for purchase on Amazon.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.